School profile Verified 2 June 2026

 Catchment

 There is no fixed catchment boundary.
-After a selective Medway Test pass, most places are allocated by distance from home under the oversubscription rules, and the school publishes the historic furthest-distance figure for each year.
+After a selective Medway Test pass, most places are allocated by distance from home under the oversubscription rules; historic furthest-distance figures are published by year.
 Last distance offered: 3.34 miles.

 Results